QBladeOcean/QBladeOceanDocs/docs/source/src/user/guigraph/guigraph.rst

    The Graph Context Menu.

-The *Graph Context Menu* contains two sections, separated by a horizontal line.
-The bottom section can be used to change the *Graph Type*.
-Depending on the module several different graph types are available.
+The *Graph Context Menu* contains three sections.
+The bottom section can be used to change the :ref:`Graph Types`.
+Depending on the module several different :ref:`Graph Types` are available.
-The top part of the *Graph Context Menu* is the same for all modules.
-The functionality is described below:
+The top parts of the :ref:`Graph Context Menu` is the same for all modules.
+This functionality is related to the data shown in the graph and the visibility of the curves within a graph.

+* **Reset Graph Scales**: The graph scales are adapted to best fit the currently shown curves
+* **Disable Auto Graph Scales**: Disables the automatic graph scaling, the graph scaling is frozen until this option is deselected again.
+* **Show Graph Data Statistics**: Show the min, max, mean, range, stdDev, variance and DEL's for all time series shown in a graph.
+* **copy Graph Data to Clipboard**: The data of the displayed curves is copied to the clipboard, to facilitate simple copy/paste data transfer.
+* **Export Graph Data to File**: The curves displayed in the currently selected graph are exported to a ``.txt`` file.

 * **Show All Curves**: All data objects or simulations are displayed in the graph.
 * **Show Current Curve Only**: Only the currently selected object curve is shown in the graph, all other object curves are hidden.
-* **Reset Graph Scales**: The graph scales are adapted to best fit the currently shown curves
-* **No Automatic Scaling**: Disables the automatic graph scaling, the graph scaling is frozen until this option is deselected again.
-* **Export Graph**: The curves displayed in the currently selected graph are exported to a ``.txt`` file.

 Variables & Styles and Axes
 ***************************